Mo-AH/surveillance_robot/README.md

     check the location [2]

-    # Check the location if it is urgent
+    # [2] Check the location if it is urgent
-    [2] if reached location is urgent:
+    if reached location is urgent:
       check the location
     start again from [1]

-    # Battery low behaviour
+    # [0] Battery checking:
-    [0] Always check the battery level:
     if it is low:
       move to charging location
       recharge
       start again from [1]

 ```

-[1] If there are urgent locations reachable, it goes to the most urgent
-      else, it goes to a corridor

-[2] If the reached location is urgent, it should check it before moving to a new location
-      else, it passes directly to the next location

-[3] If battery get low, it leaves any task it was doing and moves to the charging location to recharge.
-After that, it begins again from [1].
+Note that, while performing [1] or [2], it is always aware of the battery level.
+Thus, if the battery is low, the [0] algorithm cancels the activity it was doing.